Approaches to Physical Education

 Intent

-Our mission is to further improve and increase the quality and quantity of high-quality PE for pupils, to show how PE can enhance pupils’ attainment and achievement and to create pathways for them to continue to be active outside of school and leave Crofton Juniors “Sport Ready”.
+Our mission is to further improve and increase the quality and quantity of high-quality PE for all pupils, to show how PE can enhance pupils’ attainment and achievement and to create pathways for them to continue to be active outside of school and leave Crofton Juniors “Sport Ready”.
 We are continuing to develop our links with outside agencies and clubs which will help to generate positive interaction within the community.

 Implementation